Healthdirect Free Australian health advice you can count on.

 Hand washing

-If you care for babies, older people or sick people, hand washing is especially important because it helps prevent the spread of infections such as COVID-19, colds, the flu and gastroenteritis.
+• Hand washing is important because it helps to prevent the spread of infections such as COVID-19, colds, the flu and gastroenteritis.

 Hand washing is also one of the most important ways to prevent the spread of infection among people in hospital.
-People’s immune systems are often weakened after illness or surgery, so infections are easy to catch and hard to treat.
-They may become life-threatening.
+People’s immune systems are often weakened after illness or surgery, so infections are easy to catch and can be hard to treat.
+They may then become life-threatening.

-Wash your hands before touching anything that needs to stay clean, and after touching anything that might contaminate your hands.
+You should wash your hands before touching anything that needs to stay clean.
+You should also wash your hands after touching anything that might contaminate your hands or make them dirty.

 • when your hands are visibly dirty